United States Army Space and Missile Defense Command: Mission transfers to the United States Space Force

 Transfer of the Army satellite communications mission to the Space Force.

 When the Space Force was established in 2019 it was intended to consolidate the existing military space forces across the Army, Navy, and Air Force.
 When the Space Force was established, the greatest resistance to transferring its space forces came from the Army.
 At the time of the Space Force's establishment in 2019, the Army had three major space operations units: the 1st Space Brigade, 100th Missile Defense Brigade, and the Army Satellite Operations Brigade.

 On 21 September 2021, the Army and Space Force announced that the Army's Satellite Operations Brigade would be transferring into the new service.
 While the Space Force, and Air Force before it, had operated the Defense Satellite Communications System and Wideband Global SATCOM satellites, the Army had traditionally operated the payloads.
 Payload operates were conducted by the 53d Signal Battalion since 2005 when it replaced the 1st Satellite Control Battalion, which conducted the mission from 1995 to 2005.
 In 2019, just prior to the Space Force's establishment, the Army established Task Force Eagle, reassigning the 53d Signal Battalion from the 1st Space Brigade and moving elements from Space and Missile Defense Command's G-6 headquarters to consolidate Army satellite communications.
 Task Force Eagle was renamed the Army Satellite Operations Brigade in 2019.
 On 15 August 2022, the Army's satellite communications mission was officially transferred to the Space Force and assumed by Space Delta 8 and the 53rd Space Operations Squadron, which took its number to honor the 53rd Signal Battalion.

-The debate over the transfer of missile warning was extremely contentions, leading to debates on the Joint Chiefs of Staff.
+The debate over the transfer of missile warning was extremely contentious, leading to debates on the Joint Chiefs of Staff.
 The Space Force, and Air Force Space Command before it, had responsibility for global and national missile warning, while the Army had a small element for regional missile warning.
 The Joint Tactical Ground Station (JTAGS) was operated by the Army's 1st Space Brigade, receiving, processing and disseminating data from the Space Force's missile warning satellites.
 Following the satellite communications' transfer, the Army and Space Force began negotiating transferring the missile warning mission.
 In January 2023, the Space Force announced that the Army agreed to transfer the JTAGS mission to Space Delta 4, fully assuming the mission on 1 October 2023 and activating the 5th Space Warning Squadron.